Based on Science, Our Plan is Simple and Sustainable

 Keeping the program simple and straightforward is the basis of our sustainability approach, along with showing the camper some success at camp.
 The technology detox each camper has at camp along with participating in fun activities is a start.

-While at camp the camper then learns about self regulation and experiences some success at changing their habits.
-This initial success services as inspiration and positive energy to carry the changes back home.
+While at camp the camper then learns about self-regulation and experiences some success at changing their habits.
+This initial success serves as inspiration and positive energy to carry the changes back home.